ShinobiAoshi/italy-2024-blog/_posts/2024-10-16-sorrento-day-03.md

 [![]({{ '/assets/img/2024-10-16 10.47.58 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 10.47.58 Italy (2024).jpg' | relative_url }})

 {:.caption}
-Ancient Roman version of a fast food shop, called a thermopolium.
+Ancient Roman version of a fast food shop, called a *thermopolium*.
 These were very common since only wealthy Romans could afford kitchens in their homes

 [![]({{ '/assets/img/2024-10-16 10.53.36 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 10.53.36 Italy (2024).jpg' | relative_url }})

 {:.caption}
-A lararium, a shrine used to pay respects to the guardian deities of the household
+A *lararium*, a shrine used to pay respects to the guardian deities of the household

 [![]({{ '/assets/img/2024-10-16 10.55.52 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 10.55.52 Italy (2024).jpg' | relative_url }})